jorrete/django-qunit-ci/README.md

 command line parser to handle them.

-To run the QUnit tests in a regular web browser, use the runserver management command with DEBUG set to True.
+To run the QUnit tests in a regular web browser, use the runserver management command with QUNIT_DYNAMIC_REGISTRY set to True (by default, it has the same value as DEBUG).
 You can then access the test at a URL like http://localhost:8000/django_nose_qunit_test/?class=my.package.file.TestClass (assuming you had a subclass of QUnitTestCase named TestClass in the module my.package.file).
 This can be useful when first developing a test script and